Blyzz616/LHL-TaNL-Logs/README.md

 ```

 Once set up the Log server started receiving logs from both web servers ready for processing.

+### Log File Processing

+To process the logs, two script are run at boot time and never stop.
+Those scripts are located [here (Apache)](apache.sh) and [here (IIS)](iis.sh).
+These scripts are identical, except for the fact that they monitor the logs from their respective web servers.
+At their core, they watch the incoming logs in real-time and search for key-words.
+When those key-words are located, some processing takes place and outputs human-readable log files making further investigation much easier should it be required.
+There is also further logic to take action by sending emails to the log analyst should certain limits be reached.

+### Weekly managerial email

+As a part of the process of monirtoring, a weekly email is generated based on the logs generated over the last week and that email is then sent to the manager.
+The script that manages that is located [here](weekly.sh).
+This script puts together all the statistics from the last week and sends it off to the manager on Friday morning.

 ## Unusual Behaviour